With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 The Florida Skunk Ape

-The Skunk Ape is an elusive and mysterious beast often spotted in the swamps of Florida and other southern states.
-Like Bigfoot, the Skunk Ape walks on two legs, and is covered with thick brown or black fur.
+The Skunk Ape is an elusive and mysterious beast allegedly spotted in the swamps of Florida and other southern states.
+Like Bigfoot, the Skunk Ape walks on two legs and is covered with thick brown or black fur.
 It’s a massive animal, sometimes reported as seven feet tall or better.

-In some locations it is known as the Swamp Ape.
-Many Bigfoot researchers believe the creature is either a close relative of Sasquatch, or one and the same species.
+In some locations, it is known as the Swamp Ape.
+Many Bigfoot researchers believe the creature is either a close relative of Sasquatch or the same species.

-Bigfoot seems to be everywhere, from the Pacific Northwest to the Himalayas and even in the hottest swamps of the southern United States.
-What is Skunk Ape doing there, how is he surviving and how has he avoided detection for so long?
+Bigfoot seems to live everywhere, from the Pacific Northwest to the Himalayas and even in the hottest swamps of the southern United States.
+What is Skunk Ape doing there?
+How is he surviving and how has he avoided detection for so long?

-Like Sasquatch legends everywhere there is no clear-cut answer.
+Like Sasquatch and apeman legends all over the world, there is no clear-cut answer.